inlife/nexrender-boilerplate/README.md

 You need to have `node.js` *>= 4* and `npm` installed.
 And Adobe After Effects (obviously).

-**Note:** dont forget to configure AE outputModule to your needs: [details](https://helpx.adobe.com/after-effects/using/basics-rendering-exporting.html#output_modules_and_output_module_settings).
-Usually i use h264 output codec and call the outputModule respectively.
+**!Note: dont forget to configure AE outputModule to your needs: [details](https://helpx.adobe.com/after-effects/using/basics-rendering-exporting.html#output_modules_and_output_module_settings).
+Usually i use h264 output codec and call the outputModule respectively.**

 1. download or clone repo (`$ git clone https://github.com/Inlife/nexrender-boilerplate.git`)
 2. install dependencies (`$ npm install`)